openpracticelibrary/openpracticelibrary/src/pages/practice/what-if.md

   * Set a timer for 10 minutes and have everyone write down ideas for what a future solution might look like if the selected rule didn't apply.
 Place ideas in the "Imagine If.." column

-  * (Optional Step) If you have a large group or LOTS of ideas created and are running short on time, set a 3 minute timer and have participants select their top 2-3 ideas that they feel are the most ambitious
+  * (Optional Step) If you have a large group or LOTS of ideas created and are running short on time, set a 3 minute timer and have participants select the top 2-3 ideas they generated that they feel are the most ambitious

   * Have participants present their ideas to the group